Cancer Center Isolation Facility (CCIF)

 Accessibility and Request for Use

-Request for Use.
 Investigators wishing to utilize space in the facility submit a request describing their experimental needs to the CCIF Scientific Advisory Committee via Mr. St. Pierre.
 Each request is reviewed by the Scientific Advisory Committee for its relevance to cancer biology and the mission of the DCI.
-Laboratory hazards are reviewed and a risk assessment is determined by Dr. Norton and the Occupational and Environmental Safety Office (OESO), directed by Dr. Wayne Thomann.
+Laboratory hazards are reviewed, and a risk assessment is determined by Dr. Norton and the Occupational and Environmental Safety Office (OESO), directed by Dr. Wayne Thomann.
 Based on these evaluations as well as the space and equipment needed by the investigator and facility availability, the Scientific Advisory Committee makes a recommendation to Dr. Norton, who is responsible for making all space assignments in the facility.
 Space assignment is generally made on a first-come, first-served basis to DCI members with peer-reviewed cancer research funding.

 Fees